 However, when purchasing an ETF, you may pay a brokerage and/or commission fee for each trade, which will reduce returns.

-ETFs generally have lower expense ratios when compared to their mutual fund counterparts.
+ETFs often have lower expense ratios when compared to their mutual fund counterparts.
 Expenses for an ETF are usually lower due to reduced amounts of administrative, management, and trading costs associated with the vehicle.
 For instance, since ETFs are traded on an exchange, the fund company is not involved with the trading transactions.
 In a mutual fund, the fund company is responsible for the trades; therefore, the operating costs may be higher.

 Active ETFs will generally have a higher expense ratio than passive ETFs, simply because there is a cost to having the portfolio managed by an investment professional or team, as opposed to mirroring a benchmark like many passive ETFs do.